 Throughout all this time in Dodge, Beeson had not forgotten his music.
 He first created a small orchestra to play at the Long Branch for the clientele as they drank, one in which he played violin.
 In 1879 he organized the Dodge City Cow-Boy Band, a brass ensemble of men dressed in cowboy regalia and carrying six guns along with their instruments, as shown below.
 Beeson appears to be sitting at the far right.
 The band played nightly outside his saloon.
 When in the summer of 1882 Beeson’s band received an invitation to enter a competition in Topeka, Dodge City cattle men, merchants and ordinary citizens came forward with funds to outfit the members and defray band travel expenses.
 Organizers, however, disqualified the Dodge City musicians on the grounds that they were “professionals.”
 But Chalk and his cowboys had the last laugh when the band was invited to Washington, D.C., in 1889 to march and play in the Presidential Inaugural parade for Benjamin Harrison.

-Chalk Beeson has been seen as a transitional figure, living long enough to see the wild West tamed or, as the Kansas City Star put it: “One may now walk the streets of Dodge City and Abilene, and by exercising reasonable control of his mouth, may get back to the hotel without being carried on a scene door.”
+Chalk Beeson has been seen as a transitional figure, living long enough to see the wild West tamed or, as the Kansas City Star put it: “One may now walk the streets of Dodge City and Abilene, and by exercising reasonable control of his mouth, may get back to the hotel without being carried on a screen door.”
 One photo, showing Beeson, center, standing as repairs are made to an early automobile, epitomizes the changing times.
 The age of horse transportation was ending.